Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Numerical Results

 We run all the mentioned filters (except for Kalman filter which does not apply here) again for $N=10^4$ particles with the same resampling rule.
-We plot several marginals in Figure \ref{fig:lorenz_1}, where we recover similar results as in the case of the linear Gaussian model, except for the case of the bootstrap PF; the algoritm performs so badly that the plots are essentially useless.
+We plot several marginals in Figure \ref{fig:lorenz_1}, where we recover similar results as in the case of the linear Gaussian model, except for the case of the bootstrap PF whose performance is too poor to give presentable results.
 Further, we plot the ESS versus the time index in Figure \ref{fig:lorenz_2}, where we see that the bootstrap PF collapses from the very beginning, while other methods give adequate results in terms of this measure.
-To further examine the accuracy of the PFs we observe individual sample paths of the partices (for a given run) and their mean for $8^{\text th}$ component in Figure \ref{fig:lorenz_3}.
+To further examine the accuracy of the PFs we plot individual sample paths of the particles (for a given run) and their mean for $8^{\text th}$ component in Figure \ref{fig:lorenz_3}.
 In both the top and bottom of Figure \ref{fig:lorenz_3} the true value is the actual signal used to generate the data.
 Apart from the bootstrap PF all of the methods are seemingly able to recover the true hidden state in the $8^{\text th}$ component.
 In Figure \ref{fig:lorenz_5} we consider re-running all of the methods for different $\Delta$ and sending $\Delta\to 0$.
-Figure \ref{fig:lorenz_5} displays the median ESS (accross time) of the four PFs.
+Figure \ref{fig:lorenz_5} displays the median ESS (across time) and the MSE (between estimated mean and the true signal) of the four PFs.
 In this case the optimal proposal under the natural parameterization does not seem to collapse (in terms of ESS) but this could be as the weight does not degenerate to zero.
+The MSE of the bootstrap is too large as it collapses immediately.
+The other two seem to roughly approach the MSE of the degenerate PF, but there is still variation due to iterates not being exactly the same.